An analysis of Wigner's friend in the framework of quantum mechanics based on the principle of typicality: Analysis of the Wigner-Deutsch collaboration based on the principle of typicality

 It follows from \eqref{eq:WDc-imafterW-by-PoT-LLN} that

 for each $l\in\{0,1\}$, where $N_l(\sigma)$ denotes the number of the occurrences of $l$ in $\sigma$ for every $l\in\{0,1\}$ and every $\sigma\in\X$.
-Thus, the states \eqref{eq:WDc-SF-state-immafter-MF} and \eqref{eq:WDc-SFW-state-immafter-MW} imply that, in our world $\omega$, the following (i) and (ii) hold for each $l\in\{0,1\}$ and in half of the infinite repetitions of the experiment: \begin{enumerate} \item The state of $\mathcal{S}$ is $\ket{l}$ and the observer $\mathcal{F}$ records this value $l$, immediately after the measurement $\mathcal{M}^\mathcal{F}$. \item The state of $\mathcal{S}$ is $\ket{l}$ and both the observers $\mathcal{F}$ and $\mathcal{W}$ record this value $l$, immediately after the measurement $\mathcal{M}^\mathcal{W}$. \end{enumerate} We can then see that the this situation regarding $\mathcal{M}^\mathcal{F}$ and $\mathcal{M}^\mathcal{W}$ coincides with Case~1 in Section~\ref{sec:Wigner collaborates with Deutsch}, although the statement of Case~1 in Section~\ref{sec:Wigner collaborates with Deutsch} are at least operationally vague since they are described in terms of the conventional quantum mechanics where the operational characterization of the notion of probability is not given.
+Thus, the states \eqref{eq:WDc-SF-state-immafter-MF} and \eqref{eq:WDc-SFW-state-immafter-MW} imply that, in our world $\omega$, for each $l=0,1$ the following (i) and (ii) simultaneously occur in a proportion of $\abs{c_l}^2$ out of the infinite repetitions of the experiment: \begin{enumerate} \item The state of $\mathcal{S}$ is $\ket{l}$ and the observer $\mathcal{F}$ records this value $l$, immediately after the measurement $\mathcal{M}^\mathcal{F}$. \item The state of $\mathcal{S}$ is $\ket{l}$ and both the observers $\mathcal{F}$ and $\mathcal{W}$ record this value $l$, immediately after the measurement $\mathcal{M}^\mathcal{W}$. \end{enumerate} We can then see that this situation regarding $\mathcal{M}^\mathcal{F}$ and $\mathcal{M}^\mathcal{W}$ coincides with Case~1 in Section~\ref{sec:Wigner collaborates with Deutsch}, although the statement of Case~1 in Section~\ref{sec:Wigner collaborates with Deutsch} are at least operationally vague since they are described in terms of the conventional quantum mechanics where the operational characterization of the notion of probability is not given.

 \begin{remark}[The Validity I of Postulate~\ref{Recursive Use}] Let us consider the validity of Postulate~\ref{Recursive Use}.
 In Postulate~\ref{Recursive Use}, when acted on the vector $\ket{\Psi^{n-1}_{\mathrm{Total}}}$, the projector